 GasLimit is the maximum

 Gas consumption (minimum 21,000) that a user is willing to pay to perform an operation or confirm a transaction.
-GasPrice is the unit price of each Gas.
+GasPrice is the amount of

 When a user sends a transaction, GasLimit and GasPrice are set.

 GasLimit * GasPrice is the user's transaction cost, and the cost is rewarded to the miner as a commission.

 GasPrice of the transaction, the higher the execution priority of the transaction and the greater the transaction cost.
 After each transaction is completed, the remaining unused Gas will be returned to the sender's address account.
 It is important to note that if the execution of the transaction fails due to the